Alladasaisandhya/Hackerrank-Solutions/cpp/README.md

 ## Solutions to Hackerrank practice problems
-This repository contains 44 solutions to Hackerrank practice problems with C++.
+This folder contains 44 solutions to Hackerrank practice problems with C++.

 Updated daily :) If it was helpful please press a star.